tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ## Take a Snapshot\!
 (Optional)

-Now that your instance is up and running and properly configured, it’s a good idea to save a backup of the current state of the server.
+Now that your instance is up and running and properly configured, it's a good idea to save a backup of the current state of the server.
 For more information, visit

 [https://docs.aws.amazon.com/ebs/latest/userguide/ebs-snapshots.html](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-snapshots.html)